F1 2015 (video game)

 F1 2015 is a racing game based on the 2015 Formula One season developed by Codemasters.
-It was released in July 2015, and features the team and driver line-ups from the 2015 season, including the Autódromo Hermanos Rodríguez.
+Released in July, it features the team and driver line-ups from the 2015 season, including the Autódromo Hermanos Rodríguez.
 It also features all the drivers, cars and circuits from the 2014 season (i.e. Caterham F1, and the Hockenheimring, which was removed from the calendar).
-It is the last game from Codemasters branded under the Codemasters Racing label and first title in the F1 series released for eighth generation consoles.
+It is the last game from Codemasters branded under the Codemasters Racing label and the first title in the F1 series released for eighth generation consoles.

 Gameplay

 As the F1 series makes its debut on PlayStation 4 and Xbox One, the game runs on an all-new version of the EGO game engine, providing a large number of improvements to the game's physics models.
 It features an all-new "Pro Season" mode that is more challenging than the normal gameplay because there is no HUD and no assist, which includes traction, ABS, and transmission, with the hardest level possible.

 The game is also compatible with the PlayStation 4 and Xbox One's voice recognition software, allowing players to talk to their race engineers during the race and ask for race information, weather updates, and tyre status, and even request a change of tyres or wing.

 The game was also noted for the fact that the AI would often wreck or make mistakes.
 This drew both praise and criticism from game critics.